Disney's ESPN streaming transition to be 'massive, extra disruptive event'

 The risk, though, is that while audiences are willing to pay for the network as part of the traditional cable bundle, they may not be so interested in subscribing to a standalone streaming service.

-But its one Disney CEO Bob Iger seems willing to take
+But its one Disney CEO Bob Iger seems willing to take.

 "Sports stands very tall in the media landscape for its ability to convene millions of people all at once," Iger said earlier this month, reiterating his bullish stance on ESPN and confirming plans to take the network fully over-the-top as a direct-to-consumer (DTC) platform.